A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 Since $p_A$ is a biequivalence and the upper square also commutes, it follows by $2$ from $3$ for biequivalences, that $E^\star_1$ is also a biequivalence, as required.

-Conversely, suppose that $U$ is monadic for $T=UF$ lax idempotent.
-Then the biadjunction $F \dashv U$ is lax-idempotent since this is equivalent to $T$ being lax-idempotent.
+Conversely, suppose that $U$ is monadic for $T=UF$ lax-idempotent.
+Then the biadjunction $F \dashv U$ is lax-idempotent since this is equivalent to $T$'s being lax-idempotent.
 Furthermore as $E^\star$ in \eqref{eq:comparison2} is a biequivalence, it suffices to prove that the inclusion $\Kan(\mathcal U)_p \to \cb$ has the remaining two properties.
 The inclusion $\Kan(\mathcal U)_p \to \cb$ reflects adjoint equivalences since each equivalence preserve left Kan extensions.
-Furthermore, by Proposition \ref{prop:kaninjective} Part 4, $\Kan(\mathcal U)_p$ is closed in $\cb$ under any bicolimits that are absolute in $\cb$, and so $\Kan(\mathcal U)_p \to \cb$ satisfies the condition concerning bicoinverters.
+Furthermore, by Proposition \ref{prop:kaninjective} Part 4, $\Kan(\mathcal U)_p$ is closed in $\cb$ under any bicolimits that are absolute in $\cb$, and so $\Kan(\mathcal U)_p \to \cb$ satisfies the condition concerning bi-coinverters.

 \end{proof}

 Now here is our refinement of the above result.

 \begin{theorem} Let $U \colon \ca \to \cb$ be a pseudofunctor having a left biadjoint and suppose that $\mathcal B$ admits colax bilimits of arrows.
 Then $U$ is bicategorically monadic for $T$ a lax-idempotent pseudomonad if and only if \begin{itemize} \item $U$ is locally full, \item $U$ satisfies the colax bilimit property, \item $U$ reflects adjoint equivalences and \item $\ca$ has and $U$ preserves bi-coinverters of $U$-absolute bi-coinverters. \end{itemize} \end{theorem} \begin{proof} This follows immediately on combining Theorem \ref{thm:char} and Theorem \ref{thm:monadicity1} given that the first two properties are biequivalence-invariant. \end{proof}